 HDL can be a “good” type of cholesterol.
 It absorbs circulating cholesterol and returns it to the liver for excretion.

 To stay healthful, most people need to limit or reduce their levels of LDL and increase their HDL levels.
 This helps ensure they have enough HDL circulating to keep LDL levels in check.

 Foods rich in unsaturated fat can help the body absorb HDL, while those high in saturated and trans fats increase LDL in the blood.

 - less than 200 milligrams per deciliter (mg/dl) for total cholesterol

 - less than 100 mg/dl for LDL cholesterol

-- more 40 mg/dl for HDL cholesterol
+- more than 40 mg/dl for HDL cholesterol

 Maintaining healthful cholesterol levels is vital to overall health, in particular, cardiovascular health.